Q&A on UWCSEA admissions

 The assessment will be conducted by our Learning Support Team and may take anywhere between 30 and 90 minutes.

-Why can't you consider our application for an EAL or Learning Support place in Round 1?
+Why can't you consider our K1–Grade 8 application for an EAL or Learning Support place in Round 1?

 We applied so as to join your EAL programme; why was my child not invited for an assessment or interview before we were advised that their application was closed?

 Once we have reviewed an application, whether for the EAL programme or not, we contact the family to advise of the outcome of our initial review and the next steps, if any.
-At this point, there are a number of applications which we close, because our general entry criteria are not met.
-In the instance of an EAL applicant at this stage, it is not because of the applicant's EAL request; rather it is to do with the indications contained in the application which point to the student's overall readiness and/or ability to thrive in the UWCSEA learning programme.
+At this point, there are a number of applications which we close because our general entry criteria are not met.
+If we cannot support an EAL applicant's needs in our EAL programme, we close the application.
+In both instances, we will let you know the reasons for our decision.

 Please refer to our EAL guidelines for more details.

-Why is our child being invited for an assessment for EAL or Learning Support?
+Why has our child been invited for a Learning Support assessment?
 We didn't apply for the programme.

-If full reports are not available or are unclear, or if our review of the application indicates that the student may require Learning Support or to join the EAL programme, interviews and assessments may be required even if the candidate meets our general entry criteria and the applicant has not specified either of these learning needs in their application.
+If our review of the application indicates that the student may require Learning Support, interviews and assessments may be required even if the candidate meets our general entry criteria and the applicant has not specified any learning needs in their application.

-Please refer to our EAL and Learning Support guidelines for more details
+Please refer to our Learning Support guidelines for more details.

 If we are invited to an in-person assessment, what’s the process of coming onto campus?
 Which campus will I go to?